Our eco journey

 Our organic, Regenerative and net zero Journey…

-We are big fans of Regenerative Agriculture as it extends organic farming practices.
+We are big fans of Regenerative Agriculture as it extends the organic farming practices we started with.
 It enables us to tap into nature’s circular ecosystems.
 Our farming lets the experts, the soil food web, do the work.
 We plant diverse cover crops in between the vines which attracts a diverse array of microbes that feed on the liquid carbon supplied.
 In return, the microbes look after the nutrition, pest and disease requirements of the vines.
 We also avoid the use of a tractor to prevent soil compaction, canes are left on the ground to return nutrients to the soil rather than being removed and burnt.

 We stay clear of using synthetic inputs-fungicides, herbicides and pesticides that take down the soil food web.
 Our focus is on increasing soil carbon levels and the diversity of our soil microbes.
 You could say we are building our biological bank balance.